 Gain practical skills and knowledge required to deal with people who may present with challenging, abusive, or aggressive behaviour.

-This workshop aims to provide participants with the practical skills and knowledge required to deal with people who may present with challenging, abusive, or aggressive behaviour.
-Using the Lifeline ‘Recognise, Respond, and Refer’ framework participants will learn:
+This workshop aims to provide participants with the practical skills and knowledge required to communicate with people who may present with challenging, abusive, or aggressive behaviour.
+Using the Lifeline ‘Recognise, Respond, and Refer’ framework, participants will learn:

-- Communication skills and grounding techniques to support challenging and/or emotional conversations
+- communication skills and grounding techniques to utilise within challenging and/or emotional conversations

 - strategies for dealing with anger and distress

 - what to do if customers or colleagues are at risk of suicide

 - self-care strategies to use during and after difficult interactions.

 Building the skills and confidence of employees to manage challenging interactions and deescalate heightened situations does not just support the wellbeing of those on both sides of the conversation.
 It also fosters a healthier, happier, and more resilient workplace, and has a direct impact on business goals, employee retention, and workplace productivity as a result.